 Transforming Evidence into Action: Making the Case for Midwifery in Mexico

 In Mexico, the health workforce meets only 61 percent of women's and newborns' health care needs.
-Thousands of women and babies die needlessly each year due to lack of essential obstetric care.
+Thousands of women and babies die needlessly each year due to a lack of essential obstetric care.
 Despite progress, close to 30,000 infants died in Mexico in 2015.
 The national maternal mortality ratio (MMR) of 38 per 100,000 live births hides significant inequalities.
 For example, two municipalities in Chiapas, with a state MMR of 54.8 in 2009, reported MMRs of 115.4 and 128.8 that same year.
 Only 81 percent of indigenous women received skilled birth attendance in 2012, compared to 99 percent of non-indigenous women.

 Working in six Mexican states (Chiapas, Guerrero, Hidalgo, Morelos, Tlaxcala and Oaxaca), this two-year project:

-The FCI Program of MSH works with midwives and service providers from a range of institutions, including midwifery schools, the state- and national-level ministries of health, UN agencies, and national and local NGOs in the six states.
+The FCI Program of MSH worked with midwives and service providers from a range of institutions, including midwifery schools, the state- and national-level ministries of health, UN agencies, and national and local NGOs in the six states.